raas-dev/configent/README.md

 explicitly pass `FLATPAKS=true` (Linux distros) or `CASKS=true` (macOS) to the script.

 **The defaults are what is most often used in software development in cloud.**
-If you want to deviate from it, fork this repo, comment or uncomment tech stacks in `install_apps`, and change the cURL above to your public fork.
+If you want to deviate from it, the fastest is to fork this repo, make changes and cURL your public fork in cloud-init.

 ### Desktop